Ground Beef Recipes That Are Simple To Make

 Ingredients: ground beef, cheese, lettuce, kidney beans, cheese, olives, lettuce, tomatoes, tortilla chips, and salad dressing.
 I LOVE LOVE LOVE to make this salad in the summer.
 It’s an easy salad to make at the last minute to serve to unexpected guests or take to a family reunion.

-- 1 pound ground beef browned, drained, ,add one package taco seasoning
+- 1 pound Ground beef browned, drained, add one package of taco seasoning

 - 1-2 cups Grated cheese

-- 1 can Kidney beans, rinsed and drained
+- 1 can Kidney beans or black beans, rinsed and drained

 - 2 Tomatoes, chopped